2016 shooting of Baton Rouge police officers

 Mass shooting in Louisiana, U.S.

-On July 17, 2016, Gavin Eugene Long shot six police officers in Baton Rouge, Louisiana, in an ambush attack, in the wake of the killing of Alton Sterling.
+On July 17, 2016, Gavin Eugene Long shot six police officers in Baton Rouge, Louisiana, United States, in an ambush attack, in the wake of the killing of Alton Sterling.
 Four died, including one who was critically wounded and died from complications in 2022, and two others were hospitalized; of the officers who initially died, two were members of the Baton Rouge Police Department, while the third worked for the East Baton Rouge Parish Sheriff's Office.
 Long, who associated himself with organizations linked to black separatism and the sovereign citizen movement, was shot and killed by a SWAT officer during a shootout with police at the scene.

 Background

 The shooting occurred during a period of unrest in Baton Rouge, though it is unclear if the events are related.
 Baton Rouge was experiencing ongoing protests following the officer-involved killing of Alton Sterling less than two weeks before on July 5.
 On July 7, the FBI's New Orleans field office issued a warning about "threats to law enforcement and potential threats to the safety of the general public" stemming from the death of Sterling.
 Within the previous week, four suspects were arrested in connection with an alleged plot to kill Baton Rouge police officers, which was described as a credible threat by law enforcement officials.
 Ten days earlier, five police officers were killed in a mass shooting in Dallas.